Strategy for green public procurement

-Currently, the public procurement's climate footprint amounts to approximately 12 million tons of greenhouse gas emissions, of which approximately 4 million tons are emitted in Denmark.
-Therefore, on October 29th 2020, the government launched the strategy for green public procurement for a green future and thereby took the lead by sending a clear signal that the public sector must procure greener, and the government signals that also public procurement must be involved in achieving the target of reducing Denmark's greenhouse gas emissions by 70 per cent in 2030.
+Currently, the public procurement's climate footprint amounts to approximately 16 million tons of greenhouse gas emissions, of which approximately 4 million tons are emitted in Denmark.
+Therefore, on October 29th 2020, the former Danish government launched the strategy for green public procurement for a green future, aiming to ensurethat public procurement will also be involved in achieving the target of reducing Denmark's greenhouse gas emissions by 70 per cent in 2030.

 Three dimensions of the strategy

 The strategy for green public procurement sets the direction for a green transition of public procurement in three dimensions which all focus on procurement areas having a large climate footprint.
 The three dimensions are: